 If you have the bandwidth, create audience surveys and polls asking directly about their online preferences and activities.
 Offer an incentive like a discount to increase participation (if appropriate for your brand!)

 Your content deserves more than just a brief link post on social media.
-Create eye-catching visuals, write compelling captions, and use relevant hashtags to increase its chances of being shared, engaged with… and discovered in the first place!
+Create eye-catching visuals, use scroll-stopping hooks, write compelling captions, and use relevant hashtags to increase its chances of being shared, engaged with, and discovered in the first place!

-Consider running social media ads, if it’s within your budget, to boost high-performing organic posts and expand your reach even further.
+Consider running social media ads if it’s within your budget to boost high-performing organic posts and expand your reach further.

 When it comes to content distribution, you have to play the long game.
 Keep in mind the 7/11/4 theory: